FSO Warszawa: Warszawa station wagon

 In June 1965 during the Poznań International Fair, a station wagon version of the Warszawa was presented.
 The new models were called the 203-K and 204-K (later changed to 223-K and 224-K) and entered mass production at the end of the same year.
 The design of the body was developed by Cezary Nawrot, while the technical development was made by a team of employees of the Body Design Office, under the supervision of Eng.
 Stanisław Łukaszewicz.

 Compared to the sedan version, the roof was extended and the luggage compartment glazing was installed above the rear fenders.
 The station wagon version was additionally equipped with a fixed roof rack with a load capacity of 40 kg, reinforced suspension and wider tires.
-The top speed of the 223-K version was 128 km / h, and for the 224-K – 115 km / h.
+The top speed of the 223-K version was 128 km/h, 115 km/h for the sidevalve 224-K.